 - If the salt doesn’t fully dissolve, don’t worry too much – it will dissolve over time.

-- If you’re worried about your washing machine then don’t use this recipe.
+- If you’re concerned about your washing machine then don’t use this recipe.
 I personally have had no issues at all, after years of using vinegar in my washing machine, but it is ultimately up to you.